FAQs on Friary Park

-The new homes will be bigger than the ones you currently live in on Friary Park.
-All social rented homes will meet the London Housing Design Guide which sets out minimum sizes for rooms.
+The new homes will be bigger than the current homes on Friary Park.
+All affordable homes will meet the London Housing Design Guide which sets out minimum sizes for rooms.

 Will the increase in the number of homes mean less green space?

 We are proposing to provide more open space than is currently on the estate.
 The proposals include semi-private green spaces for each set of buildings, as well as a green pedestrian-friendly street with play areas, and a new multi-use games area opposite the existing Friary Green.
 Friary Green does not count towards the quota of open space in the proposals, and will not be built on.